lacoseismic/nshmp-haz/docs/pages/Model-Files.md

 ```

 See the [ground motion models](./Ground-Motion-Models.md) page for details on GMMs supported in
-_nshmp-haz-v2_ and the related `gmm-config.json` files that governs GMM behavior.
+_nshmp-haz_ and the related `gmm-config.json` files that governs GMM behavior.

 ### MFD Logic Trees